 In May 2017, there was a global outbreak of ransomware known as WannaCry.
 Ransomware is a type of malware that works by encrypting data files on a particular computer or network, and then demands that ransom be paid in order for the data to be decrypted.
 Ransomware is usually delivered via emails that look like they're from legitimate sources, but which actually contain links or attachments that, when opened, allow the ransomware to run on the computer and encrypt the files.
 WannaCrv was unique in that it didn't require a significant number of people to click on links in order to spread.
-Instead, it utilised a vulnerability in the Windows operating system known as Eternal Blue, which allowed the ransomware to spread through structures that share files. like drop boxes and shared drives for documents or databases.
+Instead, it utilised a vulnerability in the Windows operating system known as Eternal Blue, which allowed the ransomware to spread through structures that share files, like drop boxes and shared drives for documents or databases.

-Within just 24 hours, over 230,000 computers had been infected in more than 150 countries in more than 150 countries.
 There were many high-profile casualties, including the National Health Service in the UK and the Spanish telecommunications giant Telefonica.
 But there were many smaller organisations and businesses that were victims of this attack, too, including a small, four person engineering firm based in London.